Koushikroy99/Koushikroy99/README.md

 ### About Me

-I build **AI-powered products** that automate Go-To-Market (GTM), Revenue Operations (RevOps), and Cloud Network Infrastructure.
+I build **AI-powered automation systems** for Go-To-Market (GTM), Revenue Operations (RevOps), and Cloud Network Infrastructure.

 My background is in enterprise networking and mission-critical Data Center operations, with **3.6+ years** of experience supporting highly available production environments at **NTT Global Data Centers**, including High Frequency Trading (HFT) infrastructure.

-Today, I’m building AI-powered products that automate GTM workflows, revenue operations, and cloud infrastructure using modern AI agents and intelligent automation.
+That experience taught me how to design systems that are reliable, scalable, resilient, and built for real-world operations.

+Today, I’m applying the same engineering mindset to AI by building intelligent automation systems that connect technical infrastructure with modern revenue workflows.

 **Current Focus:**
-- RevenuePilot AI
+- 🚀 RevenuePilot AI
-- NetPilot AI
+- 🌐 NetPilot AI
-- AI GTM Engineering
+- 🤖 Agentic AI & GTM Engineering
-- Agentic AI
-- Cloud Infrastructure Automation
+- ☁️ Cloud Infrastructure Automation

 ---